This Raspberry Pi ‘Mega Cluster’ costs more than your monster PC

 YouTube channel Skynet Network has showcased an impressive Raspberry Pi cluster computer, dubbed the Mega Cluster, which cost in the region of $5,000 to build.

-As reported by our sister site Tom’s Hardware, the cluster is made up of 83 Raspberry Pis, each fitted with a heatsink to keep the system cool, and connected up with two Netgear ProSafe switches.
-The vast majority are Raspberry Pi 3B models, but one Pi Zero 2 W has been included as well.
+As reported by our sister site Tom’s Hardware, the cluster is made up of 83 Raspberry Pi computers, each fitted with a heatsink to keep the system cool, and connected up with two Netgear ProSafe switches.
+The vast majority are Raspberry Pi 3Bs, but one Pi Zero 2 W is included as well, for fun.

 In the video, Skynet explains that roughly 25 of the Raspberry Pis are hardwired to the switches via Ethernet and the remainder are hooked up wirelessly.